 - Be aware that if your NUI Galway student card is lost or stolen, you are obliged to inform the University immediately, so that the appropriate precautions can be taken to ensure that your card is not used without your consent.

-It is essential that you report a lost or stolen student card immediately to the Student Information Desk.
+It is essential that you report a lost or stolen student card immediately to the Student Registry Help Desk.

 A replacement card can then be issued to you at a cost of €20.

 (Note: students will receive a replacement student card free of charge in cases of a reported crime e.g. assault, burglary.)

 If your ID card has been stolen you must produce a copy of the Garda crime report.
 The report must contain theinvestigating Garda name, Garda Pulse Incident Number and be signed by the Superintendent in charge).

 Students should be aware that the false reporting of a crime is a serious offence